 OPTIONAL GLAZE:

-• Place the reserved marinade in a small sauce pan over medium meat and bring to a boil.
+• Place the reserved marinade in a small saucepan over medium heat and bring to a boil.

-• Make a cornstarch slurry by mixing 2 teaspoons of cornstarch with equal parts water and stir with a fork until blended.
+• Make a cornstarch slurry by mixing 2 tsp of cornstarch with equal parts water and stirring with a fork until blended.
 Add the mixture to the simmering marinade.
 It will thicken after a couple of minutes.

 • Remove from heat, and brush on the chicken after cooking.